ezbot-ai/docs/docs/04-guides/installation/04-shopify.md

 [Shopify](https://www.shopify.com) is a popular e-commerce platform that allows businesses of all sizes to create and run their online stores.
 It provides a user-friendly interface for store management, along with various customization options through themes and apps.

+## Install the Tracker & Track a Reward

-## Install ezbot via Google Tag Manager
+### via Google Tag Manager

-If you already have Google Tag Manager installed on your Shopify store, we recommend that you install ezbot via GTM following our [Google Tag Manager installation guide](./02-google-tag-manager.md).
+If you already have Google Tag Manager installed on your Shopify store, we recommend that you install ezbot via GTM following our [Google Tag Manager installation guide](./03-google-tag-manager.md).

-## Install ezbot via Shopify Theme
+### via Shopify Theme

 1. Log in to your [Shopify Admin](https://admin.shopify.com) dashboard.